-There are three main classes of subscriber membership
+There are three main classes of subscriber membership:

-- Individual with one registered member for the subscriber membership - Enterprise with a limited number of registered members allowed within the subscriber organisation - Corporate with an unlimited number of registered members allowed within the subscriber organisation
+• Individual - with one registered member for the subscriber membership

+- Enterprise with a limited number of registered members allowed within the subscriber organisation - Corporate with an unlimited number of registered members allowed within the subscriber organisation

-Every ITSMF UK registered member belongs to one of these
+Every itSMF UK registered member belongs to one of these categories.

 Membership classes are represented on the board by elected Company Members as follows.
-The membership offering to each of these categories is described on the ITSMF UK website:
+The membership offering to each of these categories is described on the itSMF UK website:

-- One Company Member represents Individual Subscriber Members and is elected by them. - One Company Member represents Enterprise Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in this membership category. - One Company Member represents Corporate Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in this membership category. - In addition to this, all ITSMF UK Registered Members have the opportunity to be involved with ITSMF UK's volunteer groups (Regionals and Special Interest Groups), and one Company Member is elected to represent these.
+- One Company Member represents Individual Subscriber Members and is elected by them. - One Company Member represents Enterprise 5 & 10 Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in these membership categories. - One Company Member represents Corporate Subscriber Members and Enterprise 25 & 50 Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in these categories. - In addition to this, all itSMF UK Registered Members have the opportunity to be involved with itSMF UK's volunteer groups (see section 7 of these By-Laws), and one Company Member is elected to represent these.
 This person is elected by the Subscriber Account Holders from the Subscriber Organisations in all the 3 membership categories.

-Elected Company Member terms of office align with the choice of appointed Company Members and officer roles as follows:
+Elected Company Member terms of office align with the choice of appointed Company Members and officer roles as followsv: